14 of the best books to read in spring with fresh, optimistic vibes

 Tristan Gooley is my go-to recommendation for learning about the natural world as you head out into nature and hear the chatter of birds, notice the rustle of a deer in the forest, or observe a tree shaped by the wind.

-“Spring is the time of plans and projects,” ponders Levin in Anna Karenina.
-In this Russian classic, Leo Tolstoy weaves an intricate labyrinth of connections in 1870s Russia, from high society St Petersburg to the country threshing fields in spring.
+“Spring is the time of plans and projects,” ponders Levin in this Russian classic.
+Pick up a copy and admire how Leo Tolstoy weaves an intricate labyrinth of connections in 1870s Russia, from high society St Petersburg to the country threshing fields in spring.

 I've shared my advice on the best translations of Anna Karenina, but for the short answer, I'm a fan of Rosamund Bartlett's version.